Sandeep Aur Pinky Faraar

-Made on the budget of ₹20 crores the film grossed ₹58.125 lakhs globally, emerging as a box office bomb.
-The critical reception was mixed-to-positive with praise towards the storyline, performances(particularly Chopra), Banerjee's direction and social commentary but criticism towards its slow pacing.
+Made on the budget of ₹20 crores, the film grossed ₹58.125 lakhs globally, emerging as a box office bomb.
+The critical reception was mixed-to-positive with praise towards the storyline, performances (particularly Chopra), Banerjee's direction and social commentary but criticism towards its slow pacing.

-At the 67th Filmfare Awards, Sandeep Aur Pinky Faraar received 10 nominations, including Best Film (Critics), Best Actress (Chopra) and Best Supporting Actress (Gupta), and won Best Dialogue (Grover & Banerjee).
+At the 67th Filmfare Awards, Sandeep Aur Pinky Faraar received 10 nominations, including Best Film (Critics), Best Actress (Chopra) and Best Supporting Actress (Neena Gupta), and won Best Dialogue (Grover & Banerjee).

 Plot

-The film opens with a group of friends joking in their SUV while returning home from a party when suddenly, they are killed in a rain of bullets.
+The film opens with a group of friends in their SUV returning home from a party when suddenly, they are killed by a hail of bullets.
 Several hours earlier, Sandeep Kaur Walia a.k.a.
 Sandy, a top executive at Parivartan Bank, is waiting for her boss, Parichay, for a dinner date at an upscale restaurant.
 She meets a journalist, Purva, who invites her to a party later in the evening.
-Outside, Sandy meets Satinder Dahiya alias "Pinky", who informs her that he is a cop with Haryana police and Parichay has sent a car to take her to a different location.
-Sandy is annoyed by Pinky's driving, especially since he is continuously on the phone with his boss (informing him of their location) and reveals that she is three months pregnant.
-Pinky encounters hooting from an SUV of young men and when his boss asks for his car's license plate number, he gives the number of the SUV.
+Outside, Sandy meets Satinder Dahiya alias "Pinky", who informs her that he is a cop with Haryana police and Parichay has sent a car to take her to somewhere else to meet.
+Sandy is annoyed by Pinky's driving, especially since he is continuously on the phone with his boss (informing him of their location), and reveals that she is three months pregnant.
+Pinky encounters hooting from the young men in a nearby SUV and when his boss asks for his car's license plate number, he gives the number of the SUV.

-The SUV is stopped at a police checkpost and they start firing indiscriminately at it, as shown in the first scene.
-Pinky, who is behind the SUV, witnesses the massacre and drives to an isolated place.
-He concludes that Sandy was the actual target and the police wanted to kill him as well to make Sandy a casualty in a failed operation on a suspended police officer.
-Pinky calls up his boss Tyagi, the head of a private security firm, who tries to calm him down and demands answers from Sandy but she remains evasive.
+The SUV is stopped at a police check post where they fire indiscriminately at it, as shown in the opening scene.
+Pinky, who is driving behind the SUV, witnesses the massacre and drives to an isolated place.
+He concludes that Sandy was the actual target and the police wanted to kill him as well to frame her death as a casualty in a failed operation on a suspended police officer.
+Pinky calls up his boss Tyagi, the head of a private security firm, who tries to placate him.
+He demands answers from Sandy but she remains evasive.

 Sandy takes Pinky to the party Purva invited her to in order to relax and get a sense of the situation, where she finds that her SM accounts are blocked.
 The police track her and the duo flees the party.
-Pinky briefly considers killing Sandy to protect himself but cannot go through with it.
+Pinky tries strangling Sandy to protect himself but cannot go through with it.
 He plans to go to Nepal and Sandy asks Pinky to take her with him, promising a million rupees in exchange.
-They travel by train and then bus to Pithoragarh, a border town to Nepal.
+They travel by train and then bus to Pithoragarh, a border town.
 Upset by the unsanitary conditions around her, Sandy requests a friendly couple, Aunty and Uncle, in the market to take them as paying guests.
-Pinky finds an agent who will create fake documents for them to cross over.
+Pinky finds an agent who will create fake documents for them to cross over to Nepal.